-- Chest Tap: draining some fluid and studying samples to determine the cause of infection to correctly treat it
+- Chest Tap: draining some fluid and studying samples to determine the cause of infection to treat it correctly

 You must treat pyothorax aggressively.
 Other, inexpensive treatments will usually not be effective.
 Treatment consists of:

-- Drainage of the infected fluid: Your veterinarian will place tubes into the dog's chest and pour fluid into its tubes a few times a day to drain out the pus.
+- Drainage of the infected fluid: Your veterinarian will place tubes into the dog's chest and pour liquid into its tubes a few times a day to drain out the pus.
 Your dog will have to stay in the hospital for monitoring of the tubes.
 Leaving your dog unattended can be very dangerous.
-If a tube opens, their chest is open and they won't be able to breathe
+If a tube opens, their chest is open, and they won't be able to breathe

 - Antibiotics through IV: Oral antibiotics, or antibiotics without chest drainage, are usually not effective